christopherromo/chit-chatty/README.md

       - Schedules a daily midnight job to reset streak information
       - If the server is shut off and it is turned on the next day, it force runs the reset streak function
    - `tasks.py`: The only task in this file is the one that contains the logic to reset streak information for users.
 Executes every day at midnight
-   - a new model called LastStreakReset to record the last streak reset time, accommodating server downtime
+   - A new model called LastStreakReset to record the last streak reset time, accommodating server downtime

 **UPDATED**
-   - the Member model to hold streak information such as if they have completed a quiz for the day and the current streak count
+   - The Member model to hold streak information such as if they have completed a quiz for the day and the current streak count
-   - the home page view to display user streak data when logged in
+   - The home page view to display user streak data when logged in
    - `index.html` to display the streak count when it is greater than 0
    - `apps.py`: Added code to start scheduler.py to run whenever the app starts
    - `tests.py`: Added new tests to ensure that the streak reset function works properly and adjusts the database as needed